Osheaga Festival: 2019

-Sunday: Jerico, BAMBII, CRi, Monolink, DJ Koze, Agoria, The Black Madonna, SebastiAn
+Osheaga 2019 took place August 2 through August 4 and was featured by The Lumineers, The Chemical Brothers, and Childish Gambino.

 2020 (cancelled due to COVID-19)

 Osheaga 2020, originally scheduled to take place from July 31 to August 2, was cancelled due to the COVID-19 pandemic.
-Musicians who had committed to appear at the show included the Foo Fighters, Lizzo, and Kendrick Lamar.

 2021 (cancelled again due to COVID-19)

-Osheaga 2021 was scheduled to take place from July 30 to August 1, initial musicians for the festival include Cardi B, Foo Fighters, Post Malone and possibly more to come.
+Osheaga 2021 was scheduled to take place from July 30 to August 1.
 On April 22, 2021, it was announced that the 2021 edition of the festival was cancelled for the second year in a row due to the ongoing COVID-19 crisis.

 2021 - Osheaga Get Together

-Evenko decided to host a mini Osheaga with Canadian artist from October 1 to October 3.
+Evenko decided to host a mini Osheaga with Canadian artists from October 1 to October 3.
+This event was headlined by Charlotte Cardin, Jessie Reyez, and Half Moon Run.